The Ultimate Guide to the Comfort Zone: What It Is and How to Break Free

 Step 2: Focus on First Actions, Not Outcomes

-Your brain tends to resist outcomes because they feel big, distant, and uncertain.
+Your brain often resists outcomes because they can feel big, far away, and uncertain.

 But it usually doesn’t resist small, immediate actions like: